 Pitch 1: 5.9 C2 130 feet.
 Begin beneath a deep chimney.
 Climb a 5.8 crack to a bulge with 2 old studs.
 Climb into the deep chimney and climb the wide crack in the back to another ledge.
 Climb more wide cracks and traverse right onto the very large belay ledge.
 Watch for rope drag.

 Pitch 2 5.7 C2+ 85 feet.
 Continue straight up from the belay through several bulges, past a fixed pin and a bolt.
 Climb the 5.7 squeeze chimney to the ledge and bolted belay anchor.

 Pitch 3 5.8 C2 100 feet.
-Traverse left into the corner and climb muddy, loose rock.
+Traverse left through "The Beach" into the corner and climb muddy, loose rock.
 Move right (do not go to drilled angle above), pass an old bolt and make some dicey free moves to the base of the offwidth and continue to the ledge and anchor to the right.

 Pitch 4 5.9 C3 100 feet.
 Move left from the anchor and either free climb up a loose dihedral with no pro, or aid up an angling scarred crack on the left.
 Tri cams are useful here.
 Gain the bolt ladder and follow it to the saddle.

 Pitch 5 5.9 C2/3 65 feet.
 Walk across the saddle and climb the manky bolt ladder with a very high first bolt (missing bolt).
 Belay at bolted anchors on a ledge.

 Pitch 6 5.9 C2 90 feet.
 Traverse right and gain a crack system in a shallow corner.
 Belay at bolts in the notch.